-As per Delaware Code Title 29 §9006C, agencies must submit a business case to DTI for approval of any agency information technology (IT) initiative before work begins.
+As per Delaware Code Title 29 §9006C, agencies must submit a business case to DTI for approval of any agency information technology (IT) initiative before work begins (this includes work to prepare and publish an RFP).
 A business case builds the justification for IT projects within the organization.
 It supports planning and decision making, including decisions whether to buy, build, or integrate, which vendor/product to choose, and when to implement.

 A Business Case is required for any new IT initiative or any enhancement to an existing system that meets any of the following guidelines: